wraaath/TierListMaker/README.md

 A fun side-project to make tier lists in your browser.
 All credits go to [SuperFola/TierListMaker](https://www.github.com/SuperFola/TierListMaker)

 ## Fork of SuperFola/TierMakerList
 New changes
 * No "G"-row, no reason just thought it was pointless
 * Colors that more closely represent those of a tierlist from TierMaker.com

 TODO
 * Dark/Black-theme instead of the white one
+* Actual support for drag'n'drop to rows
+* Better way to remove images, clicking just is kinda weird idunno
+* Make the tier list fill more of the screen
+* Feature to edit names of tiers
+* Just bigger icons for adding images and swapping rows, they really small rn.

 ## Features